 Will you feel hungry when you start intermittent fasting?

+This is one of the most common questions asked at intermittent fasting 101.
 The answer is yes and no. Surprisingly enough, hunger is a feeling that slowly goes away when you start intermittent fasting.
 At first, the hunger that you will experience in the mornings and in the evenings can be a little intense.
 However, if you stay disciplined and keep following the regimen, you will soon start to notice that you don’t feel very hungry anymore.

 At the very least, you will no longer feel hunger as acutely, since your metabolism will gradually recalibrate.
 Your body will get used to your “eating” and “fasting” windows, and you will start to notice that feeling of hunger will eventually disappear.
 As time goes by, and as your body gets more and more used to the new dietary regime, you will find it progressively easier and easier to maintain this eating pattern.